What is Techapalooza?

 Each band is allowed 2 “ringers” from outside the I.T. sector

 Bands need to apply to participate.
-Fill out and submit the 2020 Band Entry Form
+(Band and Individual Entries for 2020 is now closed)

 Bands will be selected by the Techapalooza selection panel led by the musical director